 You can buy the travel bundle (Bed box and Cloudsleeper) from:

 You can buy the travel bundle (Bed Box & crew backpack) from:

 I would highly recommend the bed box if:

 - You foresee your child falling asleep during the flight

-For short haul flights, I would rather have a proper cabin baggage or a backpack.
+For short-haul flights, I would rather have proper cabin baggage or a backpack.
 It is quite troublesome to drag it around.
-So I would only foresee myself bringing this if I am going on long haul flights where I expect my daughter to be sleeping.
+So I would only foresee myself bringing this if I am going on long-haul flights where I expect my daughter to be sleeping.